innotrade/enapso-graphdb-cli/README.md

---sourcefile   -s   file name for import from file --queryfile    -q   file name for the query file (SPARQL) --format       -f   please refer to the below format specification
+--sourcefile   -s   file name for import from file --queryfile    -q   file name for the query file (SPARQL) --format       -f   please refer to the below format specification --authorities -a    rights of GraphDB which we are providing to newly created user
 ```

 # Examples